SwiftedMind/Puddles/Sources/Puddles/Puddles.docc/Puddles.md

 ## Overview

-THIS IS A CHANGE
-Second Change
-Third Change

 Modularizing SwiftUI apps in a way that views are agnostic of their navigational context has been a challenging problem since its release.
 This package is an attempt at a solution.

 The idea is to structure the app into modules that are each fully managed by a ``Puddles/Coordinator``, who takes care of data management and navigation, similar but not identical to the traditional `UIKit`-based Coordinator pattern.
 However, unlike other approaches, for example [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture), `Puddles` is trying to be as flexible and dynamic as possible.
 Every app is unique and requires specific ways of doing things, and being locked into a very strict architecture can quickly become frustrating.